-Teaching, learning and University operations are now regularly conducted from off campus.
+Teaching, learning and University operations are now regularly conducted off campus.
 Network drives, which have been used to provide storage for your documents, are not effective or reliable from off campus locations, and require a connection to Deakin's VPN.

 Migrating means that when you use a Deakin managed staff workstation, your Desktop and Documents folders are coming from (and writing to) your OneDrive storage.
 This ensures your most important files are kept safely in OneDrive, where they're continuously backed up.
 If something happens to your computer, the files in these folders are safe and can be retrieved once your computer is fixed, or accessed from another device.
 You can even go from Windows to Mac, or vice versa.